maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ANSI BASIC *requires* the parameter to be empty.
 Very few dialects followed this rule, although DEC and the APF Imagination Machine are two known to do so.

 It is generally the case that any dialect that has the `RANDOMIZE` statement will treat the *aexp* in `RND` as a dummy.
 RetroBASIC is an exception, as it supports seeding in `RANDOMIZE` or `RND`.
+Those dialects that do use `RANDOMIZE` generally have no parameter or use a standard one line 0 or 1, and will thus run fine without modification.

 Apple's Integer BASIC produces only integer values, as these were the only numbers it could work with.
 The system always returns a value between 0 and *aexp*-1, which made it an analog of the more typical floating point versions that never returned the upper bound.
 To simulate rolling dice, for instance, one would use `LET ROLL=RND(6)+1`.